You are here

 Establish yourself as king or queen of IG with a regal shot of this Victorian masterpiece.
 With dark woodwork reminiscent of a bygone era, your photos are sure to reign supreme.

-This 19th century church and current home to the Blind Whino, a nonprofit arts club, in the Southwest Waterfront neighborhood is sure to catch your attention.
-It’s also a popular events space and the inside is just as eclectic, a.k.a. there is plenty to photograph.
+This 19th century church and current home to Culture House DC, a nonprofit arts club, in the Southwest Waterfront neighborhood is sure to catch your attention.
+This space, previously known as the Blind Whino SW Arts Club, is also popular for events and the inside is just as eclectic, a.k.a. there is plenty to photograph.

 This Logan Circle residential landmark at 1112 Q Street NW is sure to make you double take the first time you see it.
 And it’s just a few blocks from happening 14th Street, another great spot to scope out the next IG.